Arhat: In Theravāda Buddhism

-In Theravada Buddhism, an arahant is a person who has eliminated all the unwholesome roots which underlie the fetters – who upon their death will not be reborn in any world, since the bonds (fetters) that bind a person to the samsara have been finally dissolved.
-In the Pali Canon, the word tathagata is sometimes used as a synonym for arhat, though the former usually refers to the Buddha alone.
+In Theravada Buddhism, an arahant is a person who has eliminated all the unwholesome roots which underlie the fetters – who upon their death will not be reborn in any world, since the bonds (fetters) that bind a person to samsara have been finally dissolved.
+In the Pali Canon, the word tathāgata is sometimes used as a synonym for arhat, though the former usually refers to the Buddha alone.

 After attainment of nirvana, the five aggregates (physical forms, feelings/sensations, perception, mental formations and consciousness) will continue to function, sustained by physical bodily vitality.
 This attainment is termed the nirvana element with a residue remaining.
 But once the arhat passes away and with the disintegration of the physical body, the five aggregates will cease to function, hence ending all traces of existence in the phenomenal world and thus total release from the misery of samsara.
 It would then be termed the nirvana element without residue remaining.
 Parinirvana occurs at the death of an arhat.

 In Theravada Buddhism, the Buddha himself is first identified as an arhat, as are his enlightened followers, because they are free from all defilements, existing without greed, hatred, delusion, ignorance and craving.
 Lacking "assets" which will lead to future birth, the arhat knows and sees the real here and now.
 This virtue shows stainless purity, true worth, and the accomplishment of the end, nirvana.

 In the Pali canon, Ānanda states that he knows monastics to achieve nirvana in one of four ways: